camunda-community-hub/camunda-platform-7-mail/README.md

 | html            | String                         | no                    |
 | fileNames       | List of String (path to files) | yes                   |

-The text or html body can also generated from a template (e.g. using FreeMarkeer).
+The text or html body can also be generated from a template (e.g. using FreeMarker).
 See the [example](examples/pizza#send-a-mail).

 ### Poll Mails